Pakistani Taliban: Al-Qaeda

 Tehreek-e-Taliban Pakistan has close ties to Al Qaeda, sharing money and bomb experts and makers.
 John Brennan, President Obama's chief counterterrorism adviser, said: "It's a group that is closely allied with al-Qaeda.
 They train together, they plan together, they plot together.
 They are almost indistinguishable."
-Ambassador-at-large Daniel Benjamin stated, "The T.T.P. and Al Qaeda have a symbiotic relationship: T.T.P. draws ideological guidance from Al Qaeda, while Al Qaeda relies on the T.T.P. for safe haven in the Pashtun areas along the Afghan-Pakistani border...
-This mutual cooperation gives T.T.P. access to both Al Qaeda's global terrorist network and the operational experience of its members.
-Given the proximity of the two groups and the nature of their relationship, T.T.P. is a force multiplier for Al Qaeda."
+Ambassador-at-large Daniel Benjamin stated, "The TTP and Al Qaeda have a symbiotic relationship: TTP draws ideological guidance from Al Qaeda, while Al Qaeda relies on the TTP for safe haven in the Pashtun areas along the Afghan-Pakistani border...
+This mutual cooperation gives TTP access to both Al Qaeda's global terrorist network and the operational experience of its members.
+Given the proximity of the two groups and the nature of their relationship, TTP is a force multiplier for Al Qaeda."
 Ayesha Siddiqa of the Woodrow Wilson International Center for Scholars describes the TTP as "a franchise of al Qaeda" and attributes strong ties to al-Qaeda's acquisition of "a more local character over the years."
 Since the days of the Soviet era, some al-Qaeda operatives have established themselves in Pashtun areas and enmeshed themselves in the local culture.

-In 2008 Baitullah Mehsud met with Ayman al-Zawahiri in South Waziristan.
+In 2008, Baitullah Mehsud met with Ayman al-Zawahiri in South Waziristan.
 Prior to this meeting the Pakistani Taliban answered to the Afghan Taliban and pro-Pakistan militant commanders.
 At the time Pakistani authorities believed that Mehsud was in fact an al-Qaeda operative.
 In February 2009 Baitullah Mehsud, Hafiz Gul Bahadur and Maulavi Nazir released a statement in which they reaffirmed their allegiance to Osama bin Laden.